Vietnam.vn - Nền tảng quảng bá Việt Nam

 Since taking over Man Utd in 2005, the Glazer family has faced fierce opposition from the club's fans.
 They have been accused of not investing in or upgrading the club's facilities.
 In addition, the Red Devils have fallen into heavy debt (nearly £1 billion) and the team's performance has declined.

-The club's fans have been protesting.
+The club's fans have been protesting against the club.
 Last November, the Glazer family announced plans to find a strategic alternative for Man Utd.
-Specifically, they would sell their shares in the club.
+Specifically, they would sell their stake in the club.

 Qatari banker Sheikh Jassim and British billionaire Sir Jim Ratcliffe are in a two-horse race.
-However, Sheikh Jassim's five bids were rejected, while the Glazers are more interested in co-ownership with Sir Jim Ratcliffe.
+However, Sheikh Jassim has rejected five bids, while the Glazers are more interested in co-ownership with Sir Jim Ratcliffe.

 Van Hai